dlmr/react-router-redial/README.md

-params            Route params from React Router location          Location object from React Router routeProps        Custom defined properties that has been defined on the route components
+params            Route params from React Router location          Location object from React Router routeProps        Custom defined properties that has been defined on the route components isAborted         Function that returns if the hooks has been aborted, can be used to ignore the result
 ```

 ### Default props available to decorated components